Ritika821/NIKE-2021-Excel-Dashboard/README.md

 ## Conclusion :

 This Dashboard is helpful for the Nike Company and other footwear stores to in their Sales related decision.
-Through this we can compare between the retailers and findout the best retailer i.e. Sport Locker, also we can find the best product i.e. mostly sold is Men's Street Footwear.
-From this we can also analyze the additional information that which gender purchases the NIKE Footwear most then we came to know that Male gender is popular for NIKE Sale and when we talk about NIKE Clothings then Female gender is highly popular for that.
+Through this we can compare between the retailers and find out the best retailer i.e. Sport Locker, also we can find the best product i.e. mostly sold is Men's Street Footwear.
+From this we can also analyze the additional information that which gender purchases the NIKE Footwear most then we came to know that Male gender is popular for NIKE Sale and when we talk about NIKE Clothing then Female gender is highly popular for that.
 We can also check for the best zone for the sale of product to acquire maximum profit margin is South Zone and the State that has maximum profit margin is itself exist in South Zone.
 So Company should focus in South Zone for maximum Sales in order to operate maximum profit.
 According to these analysis Company can plan their future maximizing profit strategy.

 ---------------------------------------------------------------------------------------------------------------------------------------------